simutechphotonics/example_lum_ipkiss/README.md

 # Lumerical and IPKISS Example
 The files in this respository are an example to help kickstart Lumerical users who are looking to utilize the connect with IPKISS.

-A video guide is available through the Simutech Skills Center.
+A video guide is available through the Simutech Skills Center and on [YouTube](https://www.youtube.com/watch?v=fynGgmsfyyI).

 ## Prerequisites
 - Ansys [Lumerical MODE](https://simutechgroup.com/ansys-software/optical/ansys-lumerical-mode/)